remlapmot/remlapmot-githubpages/content/authors/admin/_index.md

 - Visitors
 ---

-Tom Palmer is a senior lecturer in biostatistics applied to genetics.
+Tom Palmer is a Senior Lecturer in Biostatistics applied to Genetics.